On board the Boeing 777X

-Boeing Commercial Airplanes launched the airplane in November 2013 at the Dubai Airshow with 259 commitments from four customers.
-Production of the 777X is scheduled to begin in 2017 and first delivery is targeted for 2020.
+Boeing Commercial Airplanes in November 2013 launched the airplane at the Dubai Airshow with 259 orders and commitments from four customers.
+Production of the 777X began in 2017, the first flight took place at the beginning of 2020 and first delivery is targeted for 2022.

 The 777X introduces the latest innovative technologies, including the most advanced, fuel-efficient commercial engine ever.
 In addition, the fourth-generation 777X composite wing has a longer span than today’s 777.
 Its folding, raked wingtip and optimized span deliver greater efficiency, significant fuel savings and complete airport gate compatibility.Learn more about Liebherr flight control systems

-Relying on its experience in high-lift systems, gears, torque tubes and hydraulic power drive units, Liebherr-Aerospace will design a compact, extremely reliable and powerful fold subsystem which fits into a very narrow section of the 777X’s wing.
-With its motor and rotating actuator, this system will fold the wing tip after landing, thus reducing the wingspan of the new wide-body aircraft by 7 meters (3.5 meters on each side) from 71.8 meters to 64.8 meters.
+Relying on its experience in high-lift systems, gears, torque tubes and hydraulic power drive units, Liebherr-Aerospace has designed a compact, extremely reliable and powerful fold subsystem which fits into a very narrow section of the 777X’s wing.
+With its motor and rotating actuator, this system folds the wing tip after landing, thus reducing the wingspan of the wide-body aircraft by 7 meters (3.5 meters on each side) from 71.8 meters to 64.8 meters.

 When it comes to the development of the actuators, Liebherr-Aerospace can rely on its know-how in hydraulic actuation for primary flight controls.